rudithefox/keyboard/readme.md

 ### Notes

 The Minidox has 36 keys, 6 less than the Atreus.
 To deal with the reduced number a lot of the keymaps have a press key & a hold key assigned for each function key.
-Maybe this is fine for most, but I found that I had a lazy space press, which would turn into CTRL.
-This would go from wanting to press space and a 'W' to closing my browser tab, so my keymap doesn't use the seperate press & hold presses.
+Maybe this is fine for most, but I found that I had a lazy 'space' press, which would turn into CTRL.
+This would go from wanting to press space and a 'W' to closing my browser tab, so my keymap doesn't use the seperate press & hold presses for 'space'.

 ---